 How To Look And Feel Better

-When it comes to how you look (and how you feel about how you look), the right mirrors can make all the difference.
-We can look at ourselves from our own perspective, but you can’t really see much or get a good “picture” of the whole package.
+The right mirrors can make all the difference when it comes to how you look (and how you feel about how you look).
+We can look at ourselves from our own perspective, but you can’t see much or get a good “picture” of the whole package.
 That’s where mirrors come into play—some can make you look better than others, but why is that?
 And how do you go about choosing the ideal mirror for your space?

 It Starts with Self-Image

 The first thing that you need to check is your self-image.
-A lot of times, what we see in the mirror doesn’t please us because we aren’t at all happy with our self-image in the first place.
+Often, what we see in the mirror doesn’t please us because we aren’t at all happy with our self-image in the first place.
 What is this psychology, anyway, and why does it matter?

 Self-image is essentially your internal dictionary.
 It tells you what characteristics you see (and value) in yourself.
 For some people, that self-image is positive.
 For others, they perceive a more negative image because they don’t have the self-confidence to see themselves in a positive light.

-If you don’t like the way you look or you have a negative self-image, you’re always going to struggle with the way you feel about mirrors.
+If you don’t like how you look or have a negative self-image, you’ll always struggle with how you feel about mirrors.
 You may struggle with seeing your body in any capacity.
-However, if you learn to have a positive view of yourself and understand how mirrors work (and why they often deceive us), you’ll have a much better relationship with these useful fixtures.
+However, if you learn to view yourself and understand how mirrors work positively (and why they often deceive us), you’ll have a much better relationship with these useful fixtures.

 Why Do Some Mirrors Make You Look Better or Worse?

 For starters, mirrors are a flipped version of reality.
-Until you’re used to looking in mirrors, the image looks foreign to oneself.
-They’re everywhere, though, so usually by the time we’re cognizant, most of us have a familiar relationship with the mirror, whether that is good or bad.
-We get used to the way that we look in the mirror, but it might not be the same as we look in pictures—it’s all about perspective.
+The image looks foreign to you until you’re used to looking in mirrors.
+They’re everywhere, though, so usually, by the time we’re cognizant, most of us have a familiar relationship with the mirror, whether good or bad.
+We get used to how we look in the mirror, but it might not be the same as in pictures—it’s all about perspective.

-Another reason that some mirrors may make you look better or worse is the quality of the fixture and its age.
-Older mirrors are less “perfect” than newer models, and even some new mirrors might have curves or waves in them that distort the image.
+Another reason some mirrors may make you look better or worse is the quality of the fixture and its age.
+Older mirrors are less “perfect” than newer models, and even some new ones might have curves or waves that distort the image.
 Furthermore, some elongated mirrors are designed to make you look more slender by showing a slimmer profile overall, while wider mirrors may make you feel larger.